profezzorn/SoundFonts/RgueCmdr/ReadMe.txt

 This ReadMe.txt added.
 Hierarchy made to be FAT32 friendly.

-config.ini added with applicable parameters.
+Both .ini files have added link to their respective Wiki page for full descriptions and default values.

+config.ini edited.
-- Titled top line "RgueCmdr config.ini"
+- Added "RgueCmdr config.ini"
 - humstart set to 636, other values use defaults.
+- Link to Wiki page added

 smoothsw.ini edited.
 - Added "# RgueCmdr smoothsw.ini"
-- Descriptions updated.
+- Link to Wiki page added

 bgnlock: Created from existing lock and additional sounds.